csalzano/exfil/README.md

 1. Change the email address on [line 28](https://github.com/csalzano/exfil/blob/master/exfil.sh#L28) to your email address
 1. Navigate to the directory that contains `exfil.sh` and your configuration files in Terminal
 1. Type `bash exfil.sh` or `bash exfil.sh example` to skip the prompt asking which configuration file should be loaded
+1. Enter `q` at any prompt to abort the program

 ## Sample Configuration File